EsraaHamouda/notifications-service/README.md

     - As required that the notification provider can **handle limited number of notifications per minute** (this limit is configured as a variable).
-The notification handler component unifies the notifications type based on the receiver,  in other word if there is a group notification it will be transformed to individual notification by fetching the user list per user group and saves these notification instances to database.
+The notification handler component unifies the notifications type based on the receiver, in other word if there is a group notification it will be transformed to individual notification by fetching the user list per user group and saves these notification instances to database to facilitate the notification job processor to handle the limited capacity.

     - (Assumption: Since it is not required not to integrate with real notification APIs like  using a publish /subscribe methodology to certain topic or websockets to register users to it to broadcast messages.
 If there is a group notification where the group contains a large num of users, that might exceed the limited provider capacity and this will make the service down).

-    - So, after saving the notification instances to DB, the job processor will fetch a limited amount of notifications and send them to users(Assumption: the provider is logging the notification info instead of the actual implementation of sending messages)
+      So, after saving the notification instances to DB, the job processor will fetch a limited amount of notifications and send them to users(Assumption: the provider is logging the notification info instead of the actual implementation of sending messages)